 We are using the material called, The Compass- a Tool for Disciplers , to help close in the discipleship gap.
 It helps us to define discipleship and demonstrate what it is.
 It gives us a series of lessons we would want to cover anyway with students.
 They can see it modeled and have the same resource to tap into.

 Let me give you an example.
-I gave two sorority chaplains a sort of survey called The Growth Circles which helps identify areas for growth.
+I gave two student women a sort of survey called The Growth Circles which helps identify areas for growth.
 From this we ascertained many topics we could discuss, but we picked three: the word, eternal perspective and sharing our faith.
 I found lessons on The Compass to address these areas.
-After I lead them in these topics, they had a tool to refer to, and turn around and do with girls they lead.
+After I lead them in these topics, they had a tool to refer to, and turn around and do with women they lead.

 For accountability, we regularly ask our team what lessons they have covered in The Compass and hear feedback on how it is going.
 Our goal as staff is to cover five of these lessons with our disciples over the semester.